Theological Perspective on the Holy Spirit

-There’s a story told of the famous tenors Luciano Pavarotti, Placido Domingo, and Jose Carreras performing together in Los Angeles.
-A reporter tried to get the men to admit to competitiveness among the three gifted singers.
+There’s a story told of the famous tenors Luciano Pavarotti, Placido Domingo and Jose Carreras performing together in Los Angeles.
+A reporter tried to get the three gifted singers to admit to competitiveness in their midst.
 Domingo’s calm reply was, “You have to put all of your concentration into opening your heart to the music.
-You can’t be rivals when you’re making music together.”
+You can’t be rivals when you’re making music together.”1

-The three tenors recognized that in order to be able to make music together that others would want to listen to, they had to put their egos aside and focus on the task at hand.
-If one tried to prove that their voice was better or tried to take over another’s part, the end result would not be a display of musical brilliance, but rather of selfish immaturity.
+The three tenors recognized that in order to make music together that others would want to listen to, they had to put their egos aside and focus on the task at hand.
+If one tried to prove that his voice was better or tried to take over another’s part, the end result would not be a display of musical brilliance but rather of selfish immaturity.

-It seems that among Christians today we can sometimes have difficulty working together in harmony.
-Many times it is our differing views on theology and doctrine that can be what divides us and causes discord among us.
-Certainly, the Bible teaches us that proper doctrine is important and that we should not take our beliefs lightly (I Tim.
-4:16).
-However, if we are considering breaking fellowship with someone over a particular issue, we need to be certain that the issue deals with something that the Bible is not only clear on, but is of primary importance (such as the deity of Christ or salvation by grace through faith).
+Among Christians today, we can sometimes have difficulty working together in harmony.
+Many times it is our differing views on theology and doctrine that can divide us and cause discord.
+Certainly, the Bible teaches us that proper doctrine is important and that we should not take our beliefs lightly (1 Timothy 4:16).
+However, if we consider breaking fellowship with someone over a particular issue, we need to be certain that the issue deals with something that the Bible is not only clear on, but is of primary importance — such as the deity of Christ or salvation by grace through faith.

-Within the coming paragraphs, I hope to bring some clarity as to who the Holy Spirit is and suggest an appropriate perspective on some issues that frequently arise when discussing the Holy Spirit.
-It is my prayer that we would have a proper biblical perspective on the Holy Spirit, yet allow for differences in points of view when it comes to non- critical areas.
-For “God is spirit, and His worshipers must worship in spirit and truth” (John 4:24).
+In this article I hope to bring some clarity as to who the Holy Spirit is and suggest an appropriate perspective on issues that frequently arise when discussing the Holy Spirit.
+It is my prayer that we would have a proper biblical perspective on the Holy Spirit, yet allow for differences in points of view when it comes to non-critical areas.
+For “God is spirit, and His worshipers must worship in the spirit and in truth” (John 4:24, New International Version).

 WHO IS THE HOLY SPIRIT?